Students - your frequently asked questions

 Permanent positions following graduation are not guaranteed.
-However, the NHS and the Department of Health have undertaken detailed projections for workforce planning over the next 20 years which indicates a continued need to expand the type and range of practitioner level qualifications to ensure that the NHS can respond to the changing needs of the nation's health in the twenty-first century.
+However, the NHS and the Department of Health have undertaken projections for workforce planning over the next 20 years which indicates a continued need to expand the type and range of practitioner level qualifications to ensure that the NHS can respond to the current pressures and the changing needs of the nation's health.

-Newly qualified physician associates even without previous health care experience can expect to earn between £27-£32k (excluding indemnity fees or adjustments of high cost living areas).
+Newly qualified physician associates can expect to earn between £27-£32k (excluding indemnity fees or adjustments of high cost living areas).

 For further information on careers, visit the NHS Careers website.

 Currently, all elective placements are held within the UK.
-This is partly due to the profession awaiting registration, but also because clinical placements are a great opportunity to act as ambassadors for the role.
-Word is still getting out about physician associates, so it is important that physician associate students are getting out in practice in the UK, explaining the role and improving the exposure of the profession in different institutions.
+This is partly due to the profession awaiting regulation, but also because clinical placements are a great opportunity to act as ambassadors for the role.
+It is important that physician associate students get exposure within the UK, to introduce more patients to the role and to provide the opportunity for multidisciplinary teams to work with physician associates.